4.1 The conference of difference

 | Remove limogenesis | do(N = absent) | Conference diffuses; differences cannot bear together coherently; system loses identity. | AI: black boxes without explainability; Climate: open-access tragedy of the commons; Biology: cell lysis. |

-4.1.4.3 Identification and Counterfactuals
+4.1.4.3 Identification and counterfactuals

 For the model to be causally identified—meaning that the estimated effects of interventions are not spurious—two conditions must hold: